 - develop a study schedule and routine that will provide both the structure and support needed to concentrate on improving their academic performance.

-The REACH center provides exam reviews (The -LA- Learning Assistance program) during finals.
+The REACH center provides tutoring for courses, the Math Center, and exam reviews.
 Call 852-7516 or go to Strickler Hall 107 for more information.

 What is your Academic status?